doxygen/doxygen/README.md

 There are three mailing lists:

-* doxygen-users@lists.sourceforge.net        For doxygen users
+* doxygen-announce@lists.sourceforge.net     - Announcement of new releases only
-* doxygen-develop@lists.sourceforge.net      For doxygen developers
+* doxygen-users@lists.sourceforge.net        - for doxygen users
-* doxygen-announce@lists.sourceforge.net     Announcement of new releases only
+* doxygen-develop@lists.sourceforge.net      - for doxygen developers

 * To subscribe follow the link to
     * http://sourceforge.net/projects/doxygen